How to Hike Safely With Your Dog This Summer

 If you want to take your dog in the water when you’re hiking, here are a few pointers:

 Larger lakes are generally safe for dogs, but avoid lakes with algae on the surface because it can be toxic to dogs.
+Learn how to recognize blue-green algae, which is highly toxic to dogs.
 Never take your dog in a body of water that looks stagnant or dirty.

-Small shallow streams are generally safe for dog swimming — just look out for any sharp objects that could injure them on the shore.
+Small shallow streams are generally safe for dog swimming — just look out for any sharp objects that could injure them.

 In general, make sure your dog can actually swim before letting them in the water!
 And don’t let them swim out too far where you couldn’t rescue them if needed.